smantic/blog/content/posts/context.md

 }
 ```

-Select will execute the case that happens first, either we receive value `x` from the generated `fooChan`,
+`Select` will execute the case that happens first.
+Either we receive value `x` from the generated `fooChan`
 or we receive a struct on the done channel of the context.
-If the context has signaled done then `context.Error()` will give us an error
+If the context has signaled done, then `context.Error()` will give us an error
 noting that the context was either cancelled or that the deadline has passed.

 If you are working in a single thread, and want to check that the context hasn't been
-cancelled yet periodically we can use `context.Error()` to check the state of the context.
+cancelled yet, we can periodically use `context.Error()` to check the state of the context.

 ```go
 for context.Error() == nil {